hythm7/Pakku/README.md

 Pakku
 =====
-A Package Manager for the Raku programming language.
+A Package Manager for the Raku Programming Language.

 Installation
 ============